Job Interview Questions - Part 4

 These same keywords you used in your resume, CV or cover letter will be the foundation for your job interview.
 You must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements.

-In advance of the interview prepare yourself by checking job interview tips, carry out research into what the company do and think of some questions you want to ask.
+In advance of the interview prepare yourself by checking job interview tips, carrying out research into what the company do and thinking of some questions you want to ask.

 Do not volunteer information that the interviewer doesn't ask for and maintain eye contact while talking with someone